Sigreturn-oriented programming: Differences from ROP

 There are several factors that characterize an SROP exploit and distinguish it from a classical return-oriented programming exploit.

 First, ROP is dependent on available gadgets, which can be very different in distinct binaries, thus making chains of gadget non-portable.
 Address space layout randomization (ASLR) makes it hard to use gadgets without an information leakage to get their exact positions in memory.

 Although Turing-complete ROP compilers exist, it is usually non-trivial to create a ROP chain.

 SROP exploits are usually portable across different binaries with minimal or no effort and allow easily setting the contents of the registers, which could be non-trivial or unfeasible for ROP exploits if the needed gadgets are not present.
 Moreover, SROP requires a minimal number of gadgets and allows constructing effective shellcodes by chaining system calls.
 These gadgets are always present in memory, and in some cases are always at fixed locations:

 Attacks

 Linux

-An example of the kind of gadget needed for SROP exploits can always be found in the VDSO memory area on x86-Linux systems:
+An example of the kind of gadget needed for SROP exploits can always be found in the virtual dynamic shared object (VDSO) memory area on x86-Linux systems: